Joe Sugg: Personal life

-Sugg has been in a relationship with Dianne Buswell, his dance partner from Strictly Come Dancing, since late 2018.
+Sugg has been in a relationship with Australian dancer Dianne Buswell, his dance partner from Strictly Come Dancing, since late 2018.
 The couple confirmed that they were living together in August 2019, and in February 2021, they revealed that they had bought a house together.
-In September 2025, the couple announced that they were expecting their first child, a son.
+Their son was born in March 2026 through an emergency C-section.

 Sugg is an ambassador for the charity Age UK.